Buffer Stock vs. Safety Stock: Understanding the Key Differences

 Calculating Kanban Requirements with Stock Considerations

-Key Kanban calculation factors:
+Key Kanban calculation factors include:

 • Average daily demand and consumption patterns